-This said, Weaver (which is further down the page) uses the Unit Studies method and offers a more hands-on way of learning which is favoured by some homeschool parents.
+This said, Weaver (further down the page) uses the Unit Studies method and offers a more hands-on way of learning which some homeschool parents favor.

 Switched on Schoolhouse by Alpha Omega Publications

-If you use the program when the computer is online, students have more learning options, but the program can be completed completely offline if desired.
+Using the program when the computer is online gives students more learning options, but the program can be completed entirely offline if desired.

 Switched on Schoolhouse is one of the most popular homeschool curriculum programs available today.
 It’s important to note it’s only available in Grade 3 to Grade 12.

-All grading is automatically done for you and the program spits out completed transcripts when relevant.
-If you have older children, you don’t have to spend too much time setting them up and grading them, and then organizing transcripts.
+All grading is automatically done for you, and the program spits out completed transcripts when relevant.
+If you have older children, you don’t have to spend too much time setting them up, grading them, and organizing transcripts.

-You can see an extended review of Switched on Schoolhouse here.
+You can see a comprehensive review of Switched on Schoolhouse here.

 Monarch by Alpha Omega Publications

 Again, Monarch is the same basic Alpha Omega curriculum, but on a subscription basis.
-I like to think of it as exactly the same as Switched-on-Schoolhouse, only you need a reliable internet connection.
+I like to think of it as precisely the same as Switched-on-Schoolhouse, only you need a reliable internet connection.

 Also, keep in mind that this online program is only available from Grade 3 to Grade 12.

-I like that you can customize courses a little bit to heighten interest in certain areas that your students are drawn to.
+I like that you can customize courses to heighten interest in specific areas that your students are drawn to.